core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Recipient Key from the Recipient Context associated to endpoint X is used as salt in the HKDF, when deriving the Pairwise Recipient Key.

 * IKM-Sender is the Input Keying Material (IKM) used in the HKDF for the derivation of the Pairwise Sender Key.
-IKM-Sender is the byte string concatenation of the endpoint's own signature public key, the endpoint X's signature public key from the Recipient Context, and the Shared Secret.
-The two signature public keys are binary encoded as defined below.
+IKM-Sender is the byte string concatenation of the endpoint's own (signature) public key, the endpoint X's (signature) public key from the Recipient Context, and the Shared Secret.
+The two (signature) public keys are binary encoded as defined in {{sec-pub-key-format}}.

 * IKM-Recipient is the Input Keying Material (IKM) used in the HKDF for the derivation of the Recipient Sender Key.
-IKM-Recipient is the byte string concatenation of the endpoint X's signature public key from the Recipient Context, the endpoint's own signature public key, and the Shared Secret.
-The two signature public keys are binary encoded as defined below.
+IKM-Recipient is the byte string concatenation of the endpoint X's (signature) public key from the Recipient Context, the endpoint's own (signature) public key, and the Shared Secret.
+The two (signature) public keys are binary encoded as defined in {{sec-pub-key-format}}.

 * The Shared Secret is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, using the Pairwise Key Agreement Algorithm.
 The endpoint uses its private key from the Sender Context and the public key of the other endpoint X from the associated Recipient Context.
 Note the requirement of validation of public keys in {{ssec-crypto-considerations}}.
 For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}} using public keys mapped to Montgomery coordinates, see {{montgomery}}.